hatdropper1977/john.soban.ski/content/add-recaptcha-to-your-flask-application.md

 First, look at our form model, modeled in [models.py](https://github.com/hatdropper1977/flask-recaptcha/blob/master/models.py).

-You will see we use [Flask-WTF](https://flask-wtf.readthedocs.io/en/stable/) to generate our form.
+You will see we use [Flask-WTF](https://wtforms.read/thedocs.io/en/3.0.x/) to generate our form.

-All we need to do is import [RecaptchaField](http://flask-wtf.readthedocs.io/en/stable/form.html?highlight=recaptcha).
+All we need to do is import **RecaptchaField**.

 ```python
 from flask_wtf import Form, RecaptchaField